 (June 6 – written by Dave)

 It was supposed to be a shorter and thus easier day, but the winds did not co-operate.
-We manage to ride all of 75k but it we were out in the wind longer than we felt that we should been.
+We manage to ride all of 75k but it we were out in the wind longer than we felt that we should have been.
 We seem have left the big mountains we’d been seeing in Alaska and are now seeing lots of lakes with long forested vistas.

 The campground was quiet in the morning, complete with nice sunshine.
 It probably only filled half way last night and we were the only ones in the tent camping area.
 We had a leisurely brekkie on our knoll overlooking the lake – very civilized.
 One of the other campers stopped by for a chat – a local from Whitehorse who’d been coming to the lake for 30+ years and knew it when it was pristine – we thought it pretty pristine now as well!

 Nancy’s bear spray didn’t get used at the camp last night but she wanted to report that it is with her all the time.
-To her friends at CEFC, here’s a couple shot of Nancy and her holster – thanks again for the kind departure gift.
+To her friends at CEFC, here’s a couple shots of Nancy and her holster – thanks again for the kind departure gift.

 We had 20 rolling kilometres before our first break of the day at Johnson Crossing.
 On the way there, I spotted a trailer license plate – small enough to fit in my bag and be my official Yukon souvenir.
 I spotted one the other day that I could have picked up and shipped back with Chris.
 This one I’ll have to carry all the way back myself – at least the trailer size is smaller – not that our bags needed any more junk!